-How to play as Sage: Valorant’s healing Sentinel Agent | Dexerto.com
+How to play as Sage: Valorant’s healing Sentinel Agent - Dexerto

 - Ultimate Ability — Resurrection (7 Points): EQUIP a resurrection ability.
 FIRE with your crosshairs placed over a dead ally to begin resurrecting them.
 After a brief channel, the ally will be brought back to life with full health.

 Healing is Sage’s biggest trump card — and this is what essentially sets her apart from some of the others in her class.
-The Sentinel Agent’s Healing Orb is a handy tool to utilize during a round, as it can bring you or your teammate back from the brink of death.
+The Sentinel Agent’s Healing Orb is a handy tool to utilize during a round, bringing you or your teammate back from the brink of death.

-Although what is completely game-changing about Sage, is her ability to resurrect an ally from the dead.
+Though, her huge game-changer is the ability to resurrect an ally from the dead.
 That’s right, after gaining her Ultimate Ability (seven points), Sage can bring a teammate back from the other side.

-While this can the turn the tide of a round in your favor, it's worth noting that any teammates spawned back in the round do so without Shields (if they had them before being eliminated).
+While this can turn the tide of a round in your favor, it’s worth noting that any teammates spawned back in the round do so without Shields (if they had them before being eliminated).

-This is especially useful, considering that the revived teammate will have had the opportunity to spectate for a period of time, and therefore will have gained some precious intel which could change the course of a round.
+This is especially useful, considering that the revived teammate will have had the opportunity to spectate for a period of time, and therefore will have gained some precious intel that could change the course of a round.

 Sage gameplay